gaidardzhiev/ring0fuzzer/readme.md

 # CPU Instruction Fuzzer Kernel Module

-This is a Linux kernel module that fuzzes `x86_64` CPU instructions at ring-0 on Intel Ivy Bridge CPUs.

-## What it does

-- Generates short instruction sequences (random or incremental).
-- Executes them safely inside the kernel.
+Take your Intel Ivy Bridge CPU to the edge by fuzzing raw instructions deep in ring 0, no user space hand holding here.
+This isn’t a playground toy; it’s a serious kernel module designed to smash undocumented CPU traps and test the limits of your processor’s fault tolerance.

+**Features at a glance:**

+- Generate and execute randomized junk instructions on the CPU, then observe whether it crashes, faults, or surprisingly survives.
+- Save and restore every CPU register meticulously before and after execution to keep the kernel rock solid.
-- Catches faults like invalid opcode (#UD), general protection (#GP), and page faults (#PF).
+- Trap faults like invalid opcode (#UD), general protection (#GP), and page faults (#PF) and handle them gracefully.
+- Manage MSRs carefully to avoid bringing your CPU state into chaos.
+- Keep kernel space logs for detailed post mortem without flooding dmesg.
+- Control fuzzing via a user space character device interface ditch the pointless dmesg yelling.
+- Built in watchdog timers to keep your system from freezing on bad instruction blasts.

+## What it Does

+- Generates short instruction sequences either randomly or incrementally.
-- Saves/restores CPU state and key MSRs.
+- Executes these sequences safely inside the kernel with full CPU state restoration.
+- Captures and classifies CPU faults immediately for clean recovery.
-- Logs execution results with timestamp, status, and registers.
+- Logs execution results with precise timestamps, fault status, and full register dumps.
-- Provides a minimal char device interface for control and logs.
+- Exposes a minimal character device for user space control and real time log access.

-## Design notes
+## Design Notes

-- Faults are trapped with a die notifier and redirected for recovery.
+- Faults are intercepted via a die notifier hooked into kernel exception handling for recovery without panics.
-- Uses per CPU executable memory to run instructions.
+- Per CPU executable memory allocations isolate fuzz runs and increase safety.
-- Runs fuzzing in a dedicated kernel thread.
+- Runs fuzzing workload inside a dedicated kernel thread to avoid disrupting system operations.
-- Conservative on resources, minimal impact on system.
+- Resource conscious implementation designed for minimal performance impact.
-- Intended for research and testing CPU instruction behavior and kernel robustness.
+- Intended as a robust testbed for CPU instruction behavior research and kernel robustness validation.

 ## Usage